fatima3558/sei-tic-tac-toe/plan.md

 ---

-### 2. Pseudo-code your win-logic
+### Optional Part 2: Pseudo-code your win-logic

 Each time a player makes a move, your code will check to see if there is a game-over condition (a win or a draw).
-Write out this logic in english/psuedocode below:
+Write out this logic in english/psuedocode below.
+When you're done, anyone should be able to read your pseudo-code and translate it line-by-line into javascript or another language.

 ---